Jannik Sinner beats 2-time defending champion Carlos Alcaraz to win his first Wimbledon title

-The No. 1-ranked Sinner earned his fourth Grand Slam title overall, moving him one away from No. 2 Alcaraz's total as the two young rivals separate themselves from the rest of the pack in men's tennis.
+The No. 1-ranked Sinner earned his fourth Grand Slam title overall, moving him one away from No. 2 Alcaraz’s total as the two no-longer-rising-but-firmly-established stars of the game separate themselves from the rest of the pack in men’s tennis.

 This victory also allowed Sinner, a 23-year-old Italian, to put an end to several streaks for Alcaraz, a 22-year-old Spaniard.

 Alcaraz had won the past five head-to-head matches between the pair, most recently across five sets and nearly 5 1/2 hours at Roland-Garros on June 8.
-Sinner took a two-set lead in that one, then held a trio of match points, but couldn't close the deal.
-That made Alcaraz 5-0 in major finals.
+Sinner took a two-set lead in that one, then held a trio of match points, but couldn’t close the deal, allowing Alcaraz to improve to 5-0 in major finals.

+“I had a very tough loss in Paris.
+But at the end of the day, it doesn’t really matter how you win or you lose the important tournaments.
+You just have to understand what you did wrong.
+Trying to work on that — that’s exactly what we did.
+We tried to accept the loss and then just kept working,” Sinner said Sunday.
+“And this is, for sure, why I’m holding this trophy here.”

-In addition to ending that piece of perfection, Sinner asserted himself in a match that featured moments of terrific play by both men, but also the occasional lapses.
+This time, he didn’t waver, asserting himself in a match that featured moments of terrific play by both men, but also the occasional lapses — and one memorable, brief, interruption right before a Sinner serve when a Champagne cork came flying out of the stands and settled on the turf.

-The last man to beat Alcaraz at Wimbledon?
+The last man to beat him at Wimbledon?
 Sinner, in the fourth round in 2022.

 So this served as a bookend win for Sinner, who proved what he kept telling anyone who asked: No, there would be no carryover from his heartbreak in Paris.
 Hard to imagine, though, that that collapse wasn’t on his mind at least a little on Sunday, especially when he faced two break points while serving at 4-3, 15-40 in the fourth set.